kaynert/-Sign-Up-Service-with-AWS/README.md

 2. Details on the form pass through AWS API Gateway to AWS Lambda.
 3. AWS Lambda handles the email service and database insertions upon a successful registration.
 4. AWS Lambda sends an email notification to the users email when registration is successful .
-5. AWS Lambda sends all user entries into dynamodb
+5. AWS Lambda sends all user entries into dynamodb.

+# Technologies Used
+1.